skip to content

 Responsive Research

-Dr Maria Colzani reveals how the Sinha lab are using stem cell & cardiovascular expertise to investigate heart damage in covid patients with funding from BHF Centre of Regenerative Medicine.
+Dr Maria Colzani reveals in this interview how the Sinha lab are using stem cell & cardiovascular expertise to investigate heart damage in covid patients with funding from BHF Centre of Regenerative Medicine.

 Professor Toni Vidal-Puig, Reflecting on the Covid-19 pandemic and its impact on the research landscape